 A native of East Lake Ainslie, Inverness County, James MacLean has been playing music for more than 15 years.
-He started at a young age, taking piano lessons from the late Marianne Jewell before migrating toward guitar.
 It was in his late teens, when he started lessons with Cape Breton guitarist Brian Doyle, that his love for traditional Cape Breton music began to blossom.
-After high school, James decided to pursue a degree in music, and under the tutelage of Scott Macmillan, earned his Bachelor of Music from Dalhousie University in 2015.
+After high school James decided to pursue a degree in music, and under the tutelage of Scott Macmillan, earned his Bachelor of Music from Dalhousie University in 2015.
 James released his debut, self-titled album in 2018 with support from the Festival Volunteer Drive’ers Association through The Frank “Big Sampie” Sampson award.
-His new album is comprised of all traditional Cape Breton music played on a flat-picked guitar with accompaniment from some of Cape Breton’s finest musicians including Mac Morin, Patrick Gillis, Kenneth MacKenzie and his aunt Karen Beaton.
-James will be performing with piper Kevin Dugas and fiddlers Glenn Graham and Rodney MacDonald during the Festival this year.
+Comprised of traditional Cape Breton tunes played on a flat-picked guitar, the album features accompaniment from some of Cape Breton’s finest musicians including Mac Morin, Patrick Gillis, Kenneth MacKenzie, and his aunt Karen Beaton.
+James continues to develop his picking style by emulating some of Cape Breton’s finest fiddlers as well as legendary guitarist Dave MacIsaac.
+His unique guitar accompaniment has also been in high demand and he can be heard playing with various fiddlers all around the Island.
+James will be performing with piper Kevin Dugas and fiddler Troy MacGillivray this year in Marion Bridge.